Product marketing

+Product marketing is a "core business function that plans and executes how a product is positioned, priced, and promoted to a defined audience.
+It aims to generate demand and support sustainable growth through activities such as positioning, packaging, and pricing, and go-to-market execution," as stated by A.H.
+Mujumder.

-Product marketing is a sub-field of marketing that is responsible for crafting the messaging, go-to-market flow, and promotion of a product.
+Product marketing is also a subfield of marketing that is responsible for crafting the promotion of a product.
 Product marketing managers can also be involved in defining and sizing target markets.
-They collaborate with other stakeholders including business development, sales, and technical functions such as product management and engineering.
+They collaborate with other stakeholders, including business development, sales, and technical functions such as product management and engineering.
 Other critical responsibilities include positioning and sales enablement.

 Product marketing deals with marketing the product to prospects, customers, and others.
 Product marketing works with other areas of marketing such as social media marketing, marketing communications, online marketing, advertising, marketing strategy, and public relations to execute outbound marketing for their product.

 Relationship to other roles

 Product marketing is generally different from product management.
 The product marketing manager creates a market requirements document (MRD) and gives it to the Product Managers.
 The product manager then gathers the product requirements and creates a product requirements document (PRD).
 After that, product managers give the PRD to the engineering team.

 These roles may vary across companies.
 In some cases, product management creates both the MRD and the PRD, while product marketing does outbound tasks.
 Outbound tasks may include trade show product demonstrations and marketing collateral (hot-sheets, beat-sheets, cheat sheets, data sheets and white papers).
 These tasks require skills in competitor analysis, market research, technical writing, financial matters (ROI and NPV analyses) and product positioning.
 Product marketer's typical performance indicators include feature adoption, new revenue, expansion revenue, and churn rate.

 Product marketers are responsible for creating content for various purposes including sales, marketing, communications, customer engagement, and reviewers.
 In most cases, the existence of collaborative consumption leads to a decrease in product marketers' profits.
 On the other hand, consumers who share their goods in a sharing-based market are more willing to pay more for a higher quality product than if they were not in a sharing-based market.